 Research the government opportunities for firms in your industry, and investigate the opportunities at agencies you think are a good fit.
 You’ll want to identify procurement specialists and agency players so that they’re already familiar with your company by the time you submit a proposal.

 You’ll need to be prepared for various pieces of paperwork — both physical and digital — as you prepare to bid for government contracts.
-To complete the registration process to be a government contractor, you must know your NAICS codes, your DUNS number, your Federal Tax Identification Number, and your standard industrial classification codes.
+To complete the registration process to be a government contractor, you must know your NAICS codes, your DUNS number and your Federal Tax Identification Number.

-These pieces of information will assist you in submitting your business to the Central Contractor Registration database, into which all prospective vendors must register.
+These pieces of information will assist you in registering your business to the System for Award Management (SAM), into which all prospective vendors must register.
 You must also certify in the Online Representations and Certifications Application that your business information is true and accurate.
-Read our checklist for registering your business for government contracting opportunities for more details.

 Growth and development